hack101/AwesomePython/README.md

 x = adder(10) #  x => 15
 ```

-Let's look back at generators.
+Let's look back at decorators.
 All a decorator does is translate this:

 ```python
 @decorator